fahmifan/coba1/about.md

 permalink: /about/
 ---

+A passionate junior developer.
-A web enthusiast, currently working on react project, students at University of Padjadjaran
+Students at University of Padjadjaran.
+Learning GO & ReactJs

 ### Contact me